Guide¶

 In order to effectively teach this course, the instructors are required to have knowledge of the following topics:

-Teachers are advised to carefully study the syllabus section to determine if the course contents matches their qualifications.
+Teachers are advised to carefully study the course specifics section to determine if the course contents matches their qualifications.

 The course website is built with Python (3.7) and the tool sphinx, which allows you to build simple, beautiful html-based documentation (that can be used as a website for the course) from simple text and a Python configuration script.
 The user of this package is advised to familiarise themselves with the basics of Python, bash and sphinx if they intend to edit the content.